 Up With Lou Grant's Lovable Grouch Ed Asner

-Emmy-winning actor, former Screen Actor's Guild President, and autism advocate Edward Asner has over 380 film credits in a career that's spanned 7 decades (so far).
+Emmy-winning actor, former Screen Actor’s Guild President, and autism advocate Edward Asner acquired over 380 film credits in a career that spanned 7 decades.

 In the first half of 2019 alone, 89-year-old Asner toured in 3 plays, and had no less than 12 TV or feature film projects in various stages of production.
-He'll turn 90 in November 2019, and don't expect him to retire or even slow down - he has over 380 TV and film credits to his name and counting, and has worked with almost everyone in show business.
+He turned 90 in November 2019, and if a global pandemic hadn’t come along, who knows how much more he could have achieved?
+Edward Asner worked with almost everyone in show business.

-Yitzhak Edward Asner was the youngest of 5 children (there are 16 years between him and his oldest sibling) when he was born on November 15, 1929 in Kansas City, Missouri.
+Eddie Asner (Hebrew name Yitzhak) was the youngest of 5 children (there are 16 years between him and his oldest sibling) when he was born on November 15, 1929 in Kansas City, Missouri.
 According to Asner on his Twitter feed, his Russian Orthodox Jewish parents fled the pogroms in Russia to come to the US, and most of his family that survived World War II (either in camps or fighting in the forests of Poland) emigrated to America after the war ended.

 After graduating from the University of Chicago and stints with GM and the US Army, Asner decided on a career in theatre and has never looked back.
 Actress Barbara Harris recalled acting on stage in Chicago at the Playwrights Theatre alongside Edward Asner in the early 50s when she was a teenager.